10 Things to Keep in Mind When Shopping for a Discount Furnace

 A discounted furnace is usually new but marked down.
 That’s what you’ll find with us.

 Used furnaces, on the other hand, have been previously installed.
-Then there’s refurbished units.
+Then there are refurbished units.
 These are repaired and resold.
 For most homeowners, new discounted models offer the best balance of cost and reliability.

 2. How Do You Know If a Discount Furnace Is the Right Size for Your Home?